bhoomichauhan3007/ActiWard-AI/README.md

 ## 📜 License

-This project was developed for educational and hackathon purposes.
+This project was developed for educational purposes.